 Drink a full glass of water.
 Dehydration can make you sluggish.
 If you’re tired and bored, pour a glass of water and drink it.

 Update your personal finances.
 Check your savings and checking accounts.
 Where can you cut back and save more?

 Challenge yourself.
 Explore new projects.
 Take on a new habit.
 Set a new goal at work.
 Think outside the box.

 Print out this list and use scissors to cut it into separate action items.
 Place the pieces of paper in a mason jar or old shoebox.
-The next time you are bored, pull something from the jar or box and do it.
+The next time you’re bored, pull something from the jar and do it.

 Subscribe to our newsletter for more wellness tips, life hacks, and activity ideas to keep you busy.